xwmx/nb/README.md

 providing a full-featured, intuitive, and enjoyable experience within a user-centric text interface.
-The entire program is a single well-tested shell script that can be copied or `curl`ed anywhere and just work, using [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) for various experience improvements in more capable environments.
+The entire program is a single well-tested shell script that can be copied or `curl`ed almost anywhere and just work, using [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) for various experience improvements in more capable environments.
 `nb` makes it easy to incorporate other tools, writing apps, and workflows.